 - Don’t talk in 3 word phrase by the age of 3 years

-What causes a speech and language delay?
+What causes this delay?

 - Hearing impairment: It’s common for children who have a hearing impairment to have a language impairment as well.
 If they can’t hear language, learning to communicate can be difficult.

 - Autism: While not all children with autism have language delays, autism frequently affects communication.

 - Intellectual disability: A variety of intellectual disabilities can cause language delays.
 For instance, dyslexia and other learning disabilities lead to language delays in some cases.

 Language delays can have many causes.
 Some children may have more than one factor that contributes.
 Other children have no apparent reason for the delay.
 Common causes include:

 - A hearing loss or repeated ear infections.
 It is difficult to develop language skills when you can’t hear language around you.

 - Later development generally.
 Some children simply develop at a slower pace than others.
 They may be slower in language development, or they may be slower across all areas of development.